Token creation - Build the payment form

 On a high level, building the payment form requires the following actions:

-• Accept interoperability_token in your checkout session API and JavaScript library.
+• Accept klarna_network_session_token in your checkout session API and JavaScript library.

-• Accept interoperability_data in your checkout session API (server-side only).
+• Accept klarna_network_data in your checkout session API (server-side only).

-• Forward both interoperability data points to Klarna exactly as received — do not modify.
+• Forward both Klarna Network data points to Klarna exactly as received — do not modify.

-• If interoperability_token is provided, exchange it server-side for an sdk_token.
+• If klarna_network_session_token is provided, exchange it server-side for an sdk_token.

 • Load the Klarna SDK from the official URL — never bundle or self-host.